Protect your enterprise data using Windows Information Protection (WIP)

 Deciding your level of data access.
-WIP lets you hide overrides, allow overrides, or audit employees' data sharing actions.
+WIP lets you block, allow overrides, or audit employees' data sharing actions.
 Hiding overrides stops the action immediately.
 Allowing overrides lets the employee know there's a risk, but lets him or her continue to share the data while recording and auditing the action.
 Silent just logs the action without stopping anything that the employee could've overridden while using that setting; collecting info that can help you to see patterns of inappropriate sharing so you can take educative action or find apps that should be added to your allowed apps list.
 For info about how to collect your audit log files, see How to collect Windows Information Protection (WIP) audit event logs.

 Data encryption at rest.
 WIP helps protect enterprise data on local files and on removable media.